-Trees 4 Livelihoods is a partnership initiative of the International Tree Foundation (ITF) and Sahel Eco to improve the livelihoods of 4 communities in Mali.
+Trees 4 Livelihoods (T4L) is a partnership initiative of the International Tree Foundation (ITF) and Sahel Eco, funded by the Big Lottery Fund.
+It aims to improve the livelihoods of 28,000 people living in 29 villages in central Mali.

-This new initiative is a 4-year community-led programme of activities at village, commune, district and regional levels which aims to increase food security, reduce poverty and build resilience to climatic shocks and long term climate change by strengthening local skills and capacity to manage agricultural land and forest resources more sustainably and productively.
+T4L is a 4-year community-led programme which aims to increase food security, reduce poverty and build resilience to climatic shocks and long term climate change.
+This is achieved by strengthening local skills and capacity to manage agricultural land and forest resources more sustainably and productively.

-Trees 4 Livelihoods will address the downward spiral of deforestation, land degradation, soil infertility, reduced yields, food insecurity, increasing poverty and malnutrition.
-It will also demonstrate the effectiveness and the sustainability of locally owned solutions to food insecurity, and ones that recognise and address the different causal factors: environmental degradation, economic exclusion and political powerlessness.
+T4L addresses the downward spiral of deforestation, land degradation, soil infertility, reduced yields, food insecurity, increasing poverty and malnutrition in Mali.
+As the project draws to a close in 2017, it demonstrates the effectiveness and the sustainability of locally owned solutions to food insecurity.
+Solutions that recognise and address the different causal factors: environmental degradation, economic exclusion and political powerlessness.

-Women in project villages in the four target communes, who harvest, transform and trade NTFPs, improve their organisation, skills and access to markets and begin to manage the trees that they depend on, thus increasing incomes and security of access.
+Outcome 4: Women in project villages in the four target communes, who harvest, transform and trade non-timber forest products, improve their organisation, skills and access to markets and begin to manage the trees that they depend on, thus increasing incomes and security of access.